-Note: air units that become unsupplied in their airport are stuck on the ground and can no longer fly any air missions (including interceptions).
+Note: naval units that become unsupplied in their port are stuck there and can sail out to sea.

 F / Effects of the Absence of Supply and Adjustments

 At the start of their side's supply phase, stacks of land units not inside a valid supply line are indicated as such in the Supply Window summary, as shown in below.